 There are 3 types of keyword cannibalization in PPC: keyword overlap, geographic overlap, and PPC-SEO overlap.
 We’ll explain all three in detail so you can understand what you’re up against.

 So far, we’ve explained keyword cannibalization in terms of keyword overlap.
 Keyword overlap refers to when two or more of your ads target the same keyword.
-In many cases, you may have an ad group targeting multiple keywords, one of which unintentionally overlaps with a keyword in another ad group.
+In many cases, you may have an ad group targeting multiple keywords/multiple pages, one of which unintentionally overlaps with a keyword in another ad group.
 Usually, one ad outranks the other and it may not even be the one you most want to show.
 So make sure you organize your ad groups carefully.

 Finally, your PPC traffic can overlap with organic traffic.
 Organic traffic refers to any visits to your website that you don’t pay for.
 So if a regular search on Google leads someone to your web page, it’s considered organic traffic.
 You can increase your organic traffic through search engine optimization (SEO) strategies.
 If you already rank high in search engine results pages (SERPs), spending on PPC ads will have diminishing returns and may even be a waste of money.
 You’re already ranking in the SERPs, so paying to appear in the promoted results section has diminishing returns.
 Plus, some users prefer clicking on organic results over sponsored results anyway.